 The three largest factors affecting disposition are 1) the extent of injuries, 2) the blood alcohol level and 3) the prior record of the defendant.
 Self help including meetings and rehabilitation efforts can also weigh heavily in the outcome.

 When it comes to an injury or death related to a drunk driving incident, the prosecution must be able to prove that you were 1) intoxicated above the legal drinking limit, 2) that you either drove recklessly or broke a traffic law, and 3) that another person was injured or killed as a result.
 If they cannot prove any one of these factors, they must charge the offense as a misdemeanor.
-Occasionally when this occurs, your Vista felony DUI lawyer may be able to have the charges dropped completely.
+Occasionally when this occurs, your lawyer may be able to have the charges dropped completely.

 Three or More, or Prior Felony DUI Convictions

-If you have three prior drunk driving convictions in the last ten years, this can make a DUI a felony in California.
+If you have three prior drunk driving convictions in the last ten years, this can make a DUI a felony.
 In these cases, it is important to realize that even a related offense such as a wet reckless or a drunk driving conviction from another state can still be considered a prior offense that will be counted against you.
 Similarly, even if you had previous received a felony conviction for a minor accident that resulted in a minor injury when you had a BAC of only .08, you may still face felony charges for any future DUI.

-Felony DUI charges in California are very serious and can result in up to three years in a state penitentiary or even more if someone was seriously injured.
+Felony DUI charges are very serious and can result in up to three years in a state penitentiary or even more if someone was seriously injured.
 Plus you will also face massive fines and the loss of your driver’s license for up to four years (although you may be able to get a restricted license after a year).
 You will also most likely be required to install an ignition interlock device in your car and pay drastically higher insurance rates for years to come.
 Judges are more inclined to avoid imposing jail or prison terms if the defendant gets serious alcohol treatment and wears an alcohol monitoring device for a significant period of time.
 That being said, even DUI charges that result in injury and are reduced to a misdemeanor can still result in a one year license suspension.

 Creative Commons Image by OfficerGreg